Exponents in Excel Formula

 How to Use Exponents in Excel Formula?

-Following are the ways with which Exponents in excel formula can be used.
+The following are the methods with which Exponents in excel formula can be used.

 Here let’s learn how to use the power function in excel.
-It is one of the functions/formula available in excel.
+It is one of the functions/formulas available in excel.

 Like other formulas, the power formula also should start with the “=” sign.

 - Power: It is the exponent.

 Below are the simple examples of using the power function.

 The first row has the base number of 6 and exponent as 3, which is 6 x6 x 6, and the result is 216, which can be derived using a power function in excel.